- Home ›

 Take Foundations of Theology in one of its four formats (for more info see here).
 Most students will take Foundations THEO 10001 and do so as a Freshman.

-After completing Foundations, take one course with a number between THEO 20101 and THEO 20999.
+After completing Foundations, take a Development of Theology course, that is, a course with a number between THEO 20101 and THEO 20999.
 And that’s it, you’re done!

 Some students might like to have a course taken away from Notre Dame (perhaps at a student’s earlier university, or during time studying over summer or while abroad) count for one of the two university requirements.
 Requests to do so should be made directly to the Director of Undergraduate Studies.
 Only those courses that clearly match the topics, goals, and methods of Notre Dame’s two theology courses will be considered.